ajkroeg/MoneyCanBuyLove/README.md

 		"MaxRepLimit": 20
 		},
   ```
 `RepItemDefTypeAndID` defines the (custom, user-created) item which modifies reputation.
+User is responsible for creating said item and adding it to shops.

 `excludedFactions` define faction(s) for which the player is unable to purchase reputation <i>even if the item appears in their store</i>.
 Players can purchase the items, but they will have no effect.